b-davies/b-davies.github.io/publications.md

 ### In press

 Davies, B., Holdaway, S. J., and P. C. Fanning, *In press*.
 Exploring relationships between space, movement, and lithic geometric attributes in the formation of archaeological landscapes.
 Accepted to *American Antiquity*.

-Davies, B. and S. J. Holdaway, *In press*.
-Windows on the Past?
-Perspectives on Accumulation, Formation, and Significance from an Australian Holocene Lithic Landscape.
-Accepted to *Mitteilungen der Gesellschaft für Urgeschichte*.

 Davies, B., *In press*.
 Weaving the common threads of simulation and formation studies in archaeology.
 Accepted to Computer Applications and Quantitative Methods in Archaeology CAA.
 Accepted to *Proceedings of the 43rd International Conference*. [[Preprint](https://osf.io/preprints/socarxiv/tyjc9)]

 ### 2017

+Davies, B. and S. J. Holdaway, 2017.
+Windows on the Past?
+Perspectives on Accumulation, Formation, and Significance from an Australian Holocene Lithic Landscape.
+Accepted to *Mitteilungen der Gesellschaft für Urgeschichte* 26:125-156.

 Holdaway, S. J., B. Davies, and P. C. Fanning, 2017.
 Aboriginal use of fire in a landscape context: investigating presence and absence of heat retainer hearths in western New South Wales, Australia. *Current Anthropology* 58(S16):230-242.
 DOI: 10.1086/691436 [[Open Access Journal](http://www.journals.uchicago.edu/doi/abs/10.1086/691436)]